slowkow/CENTIPEDE.tutorial/README.md

 # CENTIPEDE Tutorial

+> CENTIPEDE fits a bayesian hierarchical mixture model to learn TF-specific
+> distribution of experimental data on a particular cell-type for a set of
+> candidate binding sites described by a motif.

 This is a practical tutorial for running [CENTIPEDE] with [DNase-Seq] data.
 It explains how to prepare the data and how to run the analysis.
 The goal is to predict if a putative transcription factor binding site is actually bound or